dotnetrdf/dotnetrdf/docs/developer_guide/deprecation_policy.md

 # Deprecation Policy

-Our deprecation policy is a very simple three step process.
+Our deprecation policy is a very simple three-step process.

 ## Step 1 - Obsolete but Usable